Barkenhoff - Heinrich-Vogeler-Museum

 Heinrich Vogeler's 'Gesamtkunstwerk' at the heart of the former Worpswede artists' colony.

 Heinrich Vogeler (1872-1942) was a painter, graphic artist, designer and architect, born in Bremen but, from 1894, an early member of the Worpswede artists' colony.
 His former home, the Barkenhoff in Worpswede, was so named for the number of birch trees that surrounded it.
-Vogeler lived here from 1895, later with his wife, Martha, in a circle that also included the painter Fritz Mackensen (1866-1953) and the writers Thomas Mann (1875-1955) and Rainer Maria Rilke (1875-1926).
+Vogeler lived here from 1895 until the 1920s, and received visits from friends and colleagues including the writers Thomas Mann (1875-1955) and Rainer Maria Rilke (1875-1926).